This site uses cookies to provide logins and other features. Please accept the use of cookies by clicking Accept.

 The first row (header) should contain the following:

-accession_name | species_name | population_name | organization_name | synonym | PUI | accession number | acquisition date | biological status of accession code | country of origin | donor | donor PUI | donor institute | genome_structure | institute code | institute name | introgression_backcross_parent | introgression_chromosome | introgression_end_position_bp | introgression_map_version | introgression_parent | introgression_start_position_bp | location_code | ncbi_taxonomy_id | notes | organization | ploidy_level | released_variety_name | seed source | state | transgenic | type of germplasm storage code | variety |
+accession_name | species_name | population_name | organization_name | synonym | description | PUI | accession number | acquisition date | biological status of accession code | country of origin | donor | donor PUI | donor institute | genome_structure | institute code | institute name | introgression_backcross_parent | introgression_chromosome | introgression_end_position_bp | introgression_map_version | introgression_parent | introgression_start_position_bp | location_code | ncbi_taxonomy_id | notes | organization | ploidy_level | released_variety_name | seed source | state | transgenic | type of germplasm storage code | variety |

 - The following fields can take comma-separated values to indicate there are several values for the accession: organization_name, synonym , PUI, accession number, acquisition date, biological status of accession code, country of origin, donor, donor PUI, donor institute, genome_structure, institute code, institute name, introgression_backcross_parent, introgression_chromosome, introgression_end_position_bp, introgression_map_version, introgression_parent, introgression_start_position_bp, location_code, ncbi_taxonomy_id, notes, organization, ploidy_level, released_variety_name, seed source, state, transgenic, type of germplasm storage code, variety